rancher/docs/content/rancher/v2.6/en/k8s-in-rancher/registries/_index.md

 1. In the upper left corner, click **☰ > Global Settings** in the dropdown.
 1. Click **Feature Flags**.
 1. Go to the `legacy` feature flag and click **Activate**.
-1. Continue following [steps 1 - 9](#creating-a-registry-in-namespaces) above to create and save your project-level registry.
-Note that in Step 7 above, you will select the project rather than the namespace you want to use.
+1. In the upper left corner, click **☰ > Cluster Management**.
+1. Go to the cluster where you want to add a registry and click **Explore**.
+1. In the left navigation, click either **Storage > Secrets** or **More Resources > Core > Secrets**.
+1. Click **Create**.
+1. Click **Registry**.
+1. In the top navigation bar, filter to see only one project.
+1. Enter a **Name** for the registry.

+    >**Note:** Kubernetes classifies secrets, certificates, and registries all as [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), and no two secrets in a project or namespace can have duplicate names.
+Therefore, to prevent conflicts, your registry must have a unique name among all secrets within your workspace.

+1. Select a namespace for the registry.
+1. Select the website that hosts your private registry.
+Then enter credentials that authenticate with the registry.
+For example, if you use DockerHub, provide your DockerHub username and password.
+1. Click **Save**.

 **Result:**

-- Your secret is added to the project you chose.
+- Your secret is added to the individual project you chose.
-- You can view the secret in the Rancher UI from the **Resources > Registries** view.
+- You can view the secret in the Rancher UI by clicking either **Storage > Secrets** or **More Resources > Core > Secrets**.
 - Any workload that you create in the Rancher UI will have the credentials to access the registry if the workload is within the registry's scope.

+>**Note:** Project-scoped registries on the local cluster are only visible when a single project is selected.

 # Using a Private Registry